 - Actively Managed Funds – A fund manager selects the stocks, based on his/her own research.
 You’re literally leaving your investment in the hands of someone else, which could be a good thing if people were actually capable of picking good stocks.
 Since they aren’t, you will want to explain how precious passively managed funds are…

 - Passively Managed Funds – Also referred to as index funds.
 The fund is computer generated, based on a specific index.
 You’ve likely heard of the Dow Jones, S&P 500 or the NASDAQ.
 Those are all indexes, and you can buy a fund based on any one of them.
 Index funds are usually the better option for a number of reasons…

-I’ve read over 100 books on investing, and if I had to pull out the number one theme that was strung through all of them, it would be to invest in index funds.
+I’ve read over 100 books on investing, and if I had to pull out the number one theme strung through all of them, it would be to invest in index funds.
 Mutual fund managers are living proof that almost no one is capable of picking winning stocks.
-Passive funds outperform active funds the majority of the time 8.
+Passive funds outperform active funds the majority of the time.6